jceresearch/pydit/README.md

 ## Introduction to Pydit

-Pydit is a library of data wrangling tools for use by internal auditors specifically for our typical use cases, see below explanation.
+Pydit is a library of data wrangling tools aimed to internal auditors specifically for our use cases.

 This library is also a learning exercise for me on how to create a package, build documentation & tests, and publish it.
-Code quality varies, and due to its main use case, I don't commit to keep backward compatibility (see below) So, use it at your own peril!
+Code quality varies, and I don't commit to keep backward compatibility (see below how I use it) So, use it at your own peril!
-If, despite all that, you wish to contribute, feel free to get in touch.
+If, despite all that, you wish to contribute, feel free to get in touch, I would welcome some pair of eyes and ideas.

 Shout out: Pydit takes ideas (and some code) from Pyjanitor, an awesome library.
 Check it out!